Samsung shifts executives to six-day workweeks to 'inject a sense of crisis'

 I hate Koreans for doing this to other Koreans.
 I will never ever get over how koreans basically turned the whole country into hell joseon and there is no escape.
 Korea would be a much better place if they allowed themselves some slack.

-mathverse | 13 days ago
+mathverse | a year ago

 Executives are often always working as the job can be demanding, but I think it is a real step backwards to make that the culture of the whole company.
 People need to be able to live their private lives, outside of working.
 And in creative work, productivity won’t increase with more hours - at best you can pull off a short term increase like if you’re getting ready to ship something.
 But beyond that, it’s counterproductive and naive leaders may end up rewarding people who make their extra hours visible over people who actually add value.

-blackeyeblitzar | 13 days ago
+blackeyeblitzar | a year ago

 I've been reading Cal Newport's stuff on Deep Work and Digital Minimalism and have some of his other books on my to read list.
 Considering the stuff he talks about and his new book on slow productivity, this move seems like a really bad idea.
 I'm curious to see the outcome of this.